AmberAftab1/AmberAftab1.github.io/index.md

 ---

 I am a first year PhD student at Virginia Polytechnic Institute and State University.
 I did my Bachelors in Computer Science from the Lahore University of Management Sciences in Pakistan.
 My area of research is Human Computer Interaction.
 More specifically, I work towards creating interactive systems that facilitate empathy.

-I am currently working on a project with my advisor, Dr. Sang Won Lee, that focuses on creating a tool that allows users to create interactive tutorials for web tasks by demonstration.
-Our goal is to make basic webtasks accessible to those not well acquainted with navigating the web.
+Advisor: Dr. Sang Won Lee (PhD Computer Science, University of Michigan)

+I am currently working on making basic web tasks more accessible to people with low digital literacy.
+My research focuses on creating interactive tutorials using visual cues that will help an individual navigate through web tasks with relative ease, without depending on someone else for assistance.
+This will result in people eventually being able to navigate through basic web tasks independently.

 [curriculum vitae ![CV as pdf]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>